 From inception in January 2016 through approximately mid-2021, we devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, securing intellectual property rights, conducting limited research and development activities, and preparing for manufacturing clinical-trial quantities of our lead product candidate.
 Following our IPO, we have expanded our R&D activities and our company operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We may never be able to develop or commercialize a marketable product.
 We have not yet completed any clinical trials, obtained any regulatory approvals, manufactured a commercial-scale drug, or conducted sales and marketing activities.
-Through December 31, 2021, we had received gross proceeds of \$31.0 million primarily from our IPO and from borrowings obtained between 2018 and 2020 under convertible promissory notes.
+Through December 31, 2022, we had received gross proceeds of \$31.0 million primarily from our IPO and from borrowings obtained between 2018 and 2020 under convertible promissory notes.

 We have incurred significant operating losses since inception.
-Our net losses were \$6.8 million and \$2.3 million for the years ended December 31, 2021 and 2020, respectively.
-At December 31, 2021, we had an accumulated deficit of \$10.3 million.
+Our net losses were \$17.6 million and \$6.8 million for the years ended December 31, 2022 and 2021, respectively.
+At December 31, 2022, we had an accumulated deficit of \$27.9 million.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates for which there is no assurance of occurrence.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly if and as we:

-- continue preclinical studies and initiate clinical trials for TTX-MC138 and other product candidates we may develop; - advance the development of our product candidate pipeline; - continue to develop and expand our proprietary TTX platform to identify additional product candidates; - obtain new intellectual property and maintain, expand and protect our intellectual property portfolio; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - hire additional clinical, scientific, commercial and administrative personnel to increase our overall knowledge base, scientific expertise, experience and capabilities; - acquire or license additional product candidates; - expand our infrastructure and facilities to accommodate increased activities and personnel; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our further transition to operating as a public company.
+- continue preclinical studies and initiate clinical trials for TTX-MC138 and other product candidates we may develop; - advance the development of our product candidate pipeline; - continue to develop and expand our proprietary TTX platform to identify additional product candidates; - obtain new intellectual property and maintain, expand and protect our intellectual property portfolio; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - hire additional clinical, scientific, commercial and administrative personnel to increase our overall knowledge base, scientific expertise, experience and capabilities;

+- acquire or license additional product candidates; - expand our infrastructure and facilities to accommodate increased activities and personnel; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our further transition to operating as a public company.

-Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses that we did not incur as a private company.
+Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses.